teawaterwire/le-test/le-test-debrief.md

-*In bold are the fundamental Javascript concepts that this test is trying to cover.*
+*In bold are the fundamental JavaScript concepts that this test is trying to cover.*

 ## Keep calm and smash it :)